 BETHANY CLOUGH, board member

-A licensed Landscape Architect for over 20 years, Bethany has practiced in southern and central coast of California.
-I began my own firm in 2005.
+A licensed Landscape Architect for over 20 years, Bethany has practiced in southern and central coast of California and began her own firm in 2005.
 Bethany was originally involved with the initial irrigation and circulation design and plans for the SYV Botanic Garden.
 She has recently become involved as a board member.

 Specialties: Native, water conserving, and wildfire aware planting design combined with expertise in water-wise irrigation design; familiarity with LEED certification and sustainable design solutions; planning and conceptual design through construction observation services.

 DEREK GLAS, Photographer, Social Media & Web Management

 An Art Major graduate from University of Wisconsin-Parkside with concentration in graphic design, he pursued further education in photography at Brooks Institute in Santa Barbara.
 Currently Derek has his own photography and design business and studio and has a range of clients seeking photography, design and advertising strategy.

 Tracy Roberts was the Director/Teacher of a parent participation preschool in Huntington Beach for six years.
 In addition to her administrative functions, she taught 3 classes of children ranging in age from 2 year olds to 6 year olds and conducted parent education in different areas of child development.